TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ### What Strategy did we leverage for Effective Thread Management?

- Submitting a task to the _ExecutorService_ is asynchronous, the task runs independently of the main thread.
+- Submitting a task to the _ExecutorService_ is asynchronous, the task runs independently of the main thread.
 However, upon submitting the task, it returns a _Future_ object immediately, that would help us in tracking the status and retrieving the result at a later point.

   **Pain-Point:-** The _get()_ method used for retrieving the result of the future object is blocking.
 The thread that calls _get()_ will be in stalled state until the result is available.

 ***While the task itself is running asynchronously, retrieving its result via get() does not adhere to asynchronous principles, it forces the calling thread to wait.***

  Enter **CompletableFuture**.

-To handle the results of the asynchronous operation without blocking, CompletableFuture provides us with a rich set of methods, such as _thenApply()_, _thenCombine()_, _thenAccept()_, that allow us to specify callback functions to be executed once the future completes.
+- To handle the results of the asynchronous operation without blocking, CompletableFuture provides us with a rich set of methods, such as _thenApply()_, _thenCombine()_, _thenAccept()_, that allow us to specify callback functions to be executed once the future completes.

-These methods help maintain the truly asynchronous nature, by not blocking the calling thread, Instead, it schedules actions to be performed upon completion of the asynchronous task.
+- These methods help maintain the truly asynchronous nature, by not blocking the calling thread, Instead, it schedules actions to be performed upon completion of the asynchronous task.
+This also aids in combining, chaining multiple futures, and for more complex workflows.

-Thus, Completable future  provides a way to manage, chain, and react to the completion of these asynchronous tasks, also in a non-blocking manner.
+- Thus, Completable future  provides a way to manage, chain, and react to the completion of these asynchronous tasks, also in a non-blocking manner.

 ---

-### <ins>Data Transformation</ins>
+## Data Transformation

-In this phase, we'd be using Kinesis Data Firehose in conjunction with AWS Glue,
+Here, we'd be using _**Kinesis Data Firehose**_, in conjuction with _**AWS Glue**_.

-Quick Overview of the components involved:-
--

-**Components used:-**
+#### Why Firehose + Glue?

-Kinesis Data Firehose:- KDF is essentially used to reliably capture, and load streaming data into Data Stores and Analytics Tools.
-(Ex- S3 in our case)
+Kinesis Firehose is excellent at capturing and loading streaming data reliably into Data Stores / Analytical Tools (In our case, S3 would be our Data Store).

-AWS Glue:- Glue is a fully managed ETL Service.
-This is typically used in conjunction with KDF

-External Table in Glue:-

-We will now integrate the data stream thus created with the Kinesis Firehose to write data to S3 using the parquet file format.
-Kinesis Data Firehose will be used in conjunction There's a Lambda function too for adding the source of the data in the incoming events and then sends the transformed data to our Firehose Delivery Stream.
+It's fully managed, and scales automatically to match the throughput of incoming data.
+It can help with minimal processing -> For instance, it can handle simpler transformations involving conversion of Data Formats, or simple processing through Lambda.

+#### Utilization of Kinesis Firehose in the Project

+In context with our project, we've utilised Kinesis Data Firehose for loading it into S3, and for initial transformation, wherein we've converted the Data format from JSON to Parquet

+Reason for Data Format Conversion:

+This conversion is beneficial for optimizing storage (as Parquet is a compressed, columnar format) and for improving querying and analytics efficiency. _**Particularly advantageous when using analytic tools that perform better with columnar storage like Athena.**_

+#### Role of AWS Glue in the Project

+Glue, on the other hand, is specifically for complex ETL workflows.

+Glue as a Metadata Repository:-

+However, in this project, Glue is being used for its significance as a central Metadata Repository through Data Catalog.
+The Schema Definitions it stores enhances querying capabilities in Athena.
+Athena can use the Schema Information from the Data Catalog for querying data stored in S3, which streamlines the Analytics process.